https://www.thecrochetedmoon.com/ 53fe150fd294df6f58d24bd715ca9b06"/

 If you're ok not having a book, because, well, it's faster and easier to download a pattern, I love searching on Pinterest or Etsy.
 You can lose a whole day looking on Pinterest though, so beware!

-rn labels.
-When you buy a skein it comes with an information label wrapped around it, and sometimes on the back it will come with a free pattern or have a web address where you can get free patterns.
-Score, 2 for 1!!
+yarn labels.
+When you purchase a skein, it includes an information label wrapped around it, and occasionally, the back offers a free pattern or a web address where you can find free patterns.
+It's like getting two for the price of one!

 What is my skill level?

-Read through the skill level chart below to see where your skills may fall.
-Most projects will list the level or have a picture presentation on how difficult or easy it may be.
+Examine the skill level chart below to determine where your abilities might align.
+Most projects will indicate the level or include a visual representation of the difficulty or ease involved.

 Comments